libcu++

 C++ Standard Library Extensions

-libcu++ provides CUDA C++ developers with familiar Standard Library utilties to improve productivity and flatten the learning curve of learning CUDA.
+libcu++ provides CUDA C++ developers with familiar Standard Library utilities to improve productivity and flatten the learning curve of learning CUDA.
 However, there are many aspects of writing high-performance CUDA C++ code that cannot be expressed through purely Standard conforming APIs.
 For these cases, libcu++ also provides extensions of Standard Library utilities.

 For example, libcu++ extends atomic<T>